amazon-archives/aws-appsync-chat-starter-react/README.md

     amplify serve
     ```

 14. Access your ChatQLv2 app at http://localhost:3000.
-Sign up at least 2 different users, authenticate with each user to get them registered in the backend (Users Table), then search for new users to start a conversation to test real-time/offline messaging as well as other features using different devices or browsers.
+Sign up at least 2 different users, authenticate with each user to get them registered in the backend Users table, then search for new users to start a conversation and test real-time/offline messaging as well as other features using different devices or browsers.

 ### Interacting with Chatbots

 _The chatbots retrieve information online via API calls from Lambda to [The Movie Database (TMDb)](https://www.themoviedb.org/) (MovieBot, which is based on this [chatbot sample](https://github.com/aws-samples/aws-lex-convo-bot-example)) and [chucknorris.io ](https://api.chucknorris.io/) (ChuckBot)_

-1. In order to start or respond to a chatbot conversation, you need to start the message with either `@chuckbot` or `@moviebot` to trigger or respond to the specific bot, for example:
+1. In order to initiate or respond to a chatbot conversation, you need to start the message with either `@chuckbot` or `@moviebot` to trigger or respond to the specific bot, for example:

-   - @chuckbot Give me a Chuck Norris fact
+   - *@chuckbot Give me a Chuck Norris fact*
-   - @moviebot Tell me about a movie
+   - *@moviebot Tell me about a movie*

-2. Each subsequent response needs to start with the bot handle (@chuckbot or @moviebot) so the app can detect the message is directed to Lex and not to the other user in the conversation.
-Both users will be able to view Lex chatbot responses in real-time thanks to GraphQL subscriptions.
+2. Each subsequent response needs to start with the bot handle (@chuckbot or @moviebot) so the app can detect the message is directed to Lex and not to the other user in the same conversation.
+Both users will be able to view Lex chatbot responses in real-time powered by GraphQL subscriptions.
 3. Alternatively you can start a chatbot conversation from the message drop-down menu:

    - Just selecting `ChuckBot` will display options for further interaction